-This book contains some adult themes and so if you are under the age of 18 you must not read this book. - Note that the use of the term "adult horned goddess" or "horned adult goddess" is representative of that the goddesses depicted are adults, and not because the artwork is of an "adult nature".
+This book has some adult themes, so if you are under the age of 18 you must not read this book.
+I use the term "adult horned goddess" or "horned adult goddess" to say that the goddesses depicted are adults, and not because the artwork is of an "adult nature".